luizkowalski/devcontainer-rails/README.md

   url: <%= ENV["DATABASE_URL"] %>
 ```

 Notice the `host: postgres`?
 That's the name of the container in the `docker-compose.yml` file.
-If you change it to, say, `db`, you'll have to update it here as well.
+If you change it to `db`, you must update the `database.yml` file too.

 ## How to ssh into the devcontainer?